Sensing with near-infrared laser trapped fluorescent nanodiamonds: Methods

 \subsection{Sample Preparation}

-Fluorescent FNDs with a nominal diameter of 120 nm (Sigma-Aldrich, 798088) were used for most of the experiments reported in this article if not stated otherwise.
-They possess a significant number of nitrogen-vacancy (NV) centers due to a high concentration of 3ppm.
-To prepare the FND suspension, 1 µL of the commercial stock solution of FNDs was diluted in 300-700 µL of deionized water depending on the desired concentration and before sonicating for 10 minutes.
-Next, the FND suspension was deposited on a petri dish (Mattek, part no P35G-1.5-10-C.), thoroughly cleaned to remove any contaminants that could interfere with the experiments and plasma ionised in order to make the surface hydrophilic, ensuring an even distribution of FNDs on the surface.
+Fluorescent FNDs with a nominal diameter of 120 nm (Sigma-Aldrich, 798088) and an NV concentration of 3ppm were used for most of the experiments reported in this article if not stated otherwise.
+To prepare the FND suspension, 1 µL of the commercial stock solution was diluted in 300-700 µL of deionized water depending on the desired concentration and before sonicating for 10 minutes.
+Next, the petri dish (Mattek, part no P35G-1.5-10-C) was prepared before deposition of FNDs.
+For this, the petri dish was thoroughly cleaned and plasma ionised in order to make the surface hydrophilic, ensuring an even distribution of FNDs on the surface.
 Plasma treatment was applied for 30 seconds in a simple custom-device with a closed chamber in PMMA and under ambient conditions.
 Plasma was generated with a BD-20AV high-frequency generator (230 V, ETP, IL, USA) with an electrode positioned close to the petri dish surface.
-The plasma treatment modifies the surface energy of the petri dish by breaking chemical bonds on the surface and introducing polar functional groups, thereby inducing the hydrophilic state \cite{Al-Azzam2022}.
-Approximately 3 µL of the FND suspension was then carefully deposited onto the clean petri dish using a micropipette.
-The suspension was gently spread across the surface before allowing it to dry.
-The drying process took place at room temperature to minimize any potential alterations to the FND properties potentially caused by excessive heating or cooling.
-After the solution had completely evaporated, the sample was ready for the optical experiments described in the following.
+Approximately 3 µL of the FND suspension was then carefully deposited onto the clean petri dish using a micropipette and the sample was left to dry at room temperature.
 The preparation of FNDs for experiments in the liquid environment also starts with the dilution steps and cleaning of the petri dish, but to maintain the FNDs in solution, the petri dish was not plasma treated and the solution was not left for evaporation.

-FNDs with a nominal size of 70 nm were used for sensing experiments as they are preferably used in our most recent cell experiments~\cite{Niora2024}.
-The FNDs (Sigma-Aldrich 1003626896) were prepared following the same protocol.
+FNDs with a nominal size of 70~nm were used for sensing experiments as they are preferably used in our most recent cell experiments~\cite{Niora2024,Mzyk2025,Mzyk2026}.
+The 70~nm FNDs (Sigma-Aldrich 1003626896) were prepared following the same protocol.
 A suspension of FNDs was created by diluting 1 µL of the commercial stock solution in 1000 µL of deionized water, followed by sonication for 10 minutes to ensure a homogeneous dispersion.
 Approximately 50 µL of the suspension was deposited in a sterile Petri dish that was freshly unwrapped.